Prunoideae/MitoFlex/README.md

 # considering other things. 'store_true' will be applied to variables with a False
 # default value and vise versa.
 @arg_prop(dest='switch', help='switchy', default=False)
+# Another exception is the choices arguments, which will also disable specifying
+# the type and metavar because all the type should be determined through the list.
+@arg_prop(dest='list', help='of choices', choices=['foo', 'bar'], default='foo')
 # The commandline underscore conversion is not applied here for the consistency
 # of code.
 @arg_prop(dest='under_score', help='haha')